prince15975306/Induction-Program/README.md

 #### A lecture on universal human values<br>

-My second day at the college started with the lecture on universal human values by ### Dr.Priya Darshni mam her lecture made us realise that what we were lacking and helped us to make our shortcomings and show the path to be happy in life.<br>
+My second day at the college started with the lecture on universal human values by <B>Dr.Priya Darshni</B> mam her lecture made us realise that what we were lacking and helped us to make our shortcomings and show the path to be happy in life.<br>
-And then there was another lecture by ### Dr. Arvind Dhingra sir <br>
+And then there was another lecture by <B>Dr. Arvind Dhingra sir</B> <br>

 After that, we had a one hour break and then a proficiency test of English and mathematics with this the day concluded.